Kellenbj/EC601A1-Kaggle-IPF-group09/README.md

 ### Technology Selection and Justification
 So far we have tested two backend regression models for the Forced Vital Capacity, a simple Logistic Regression and a more complex Quantile regression model.
 Both produced acceptable results but for our initial web page we are implementing the Logistic Regression to produce results.
 The more important backend is the analysis of the dicom images.
 We currently also have a working pre-processor for lung fuction using the Hounsfield scale.
+Models for efficientnets_B6 and ResNet have been trained, and will be retrained using segmented dicom images in order to lower the training error.
 ### Functional Demonstration of Major User Story
 https://kellenbj.github.io/EC601A1-Kaggle-IPF-group09/
 This website is where we will be posting and updating for the forseeable future.